Sign in →

 Specimen Volume: 0.5 mL

-Collection Instructions: Centrifuge and aliquot serum into plastic vial
+Collection Instructions: Centrifuge and aliquot serum into a plastic vial

 Additional Information: Tryptase degenerates very quickly when left in the presence of red blood cells.